 I’ve worked in the financial sector for over 20 years now.
 I was head of Credit Risk Management at Nationale-Nederlanden Bank and I’ve held various positions, including at ING Wholesale Banking.
 Now my focus is on retail banking, or individual customers.
 My experience as a credit risk manager means that I can really build a bridge between risk management and the business.
 We work closely with various risk disciplines, such as credit risk, market risk and operational risk, and involve them at an early stage in our policy proposals so that we can make the right evaluations.

-We’re currently working on a large number of new market propositions.
-Nationale-Nederlanden, for example, is known as a mortgage lender for customers who want to buy a new build.
+Recently we introduced several new market propositions that meet the demands of consumers seeking a present-day mortgage.
+Nationale-Nederlanden is known as a mortgage lender for customers who want to buy a new build.
 We want to put ourselves more prominently on the map.
 That’s why we have improved our conditions considerably.
 For individuals it’s a very attractive proposition to take out a new build mortgage with us.
 I think Nationale-Nederlanden is a ground-breaking company.
 We’re building scope for innovation.
 It’s not only something I see here, at Mortgages & Consumer Credit, but throughout the organisation.
 This innovation is not only reflected in new products and services, but also in the new way of working with empowered teams.
 It’s a great turning point and definitely an important reason why I enjoy working here so much.

 Margot de Heus